Questions to ask about STEM

 • How do you compare performance data between schools to identify areas for improvement?

-• What are the strategies place for promoting STEM careers and pathways across the trust?
+• What strategies are in place for promoting STEM careers and pathways across the trust?

 • How do you make sure that pupils in all schools have access to information and guidance about STEM careers?